rastafara66/atm/README.md

-Odoo addons modules

-* ATM orders #15 #16 - Automated Transaction Mechanics - Automatically creates a scheduled task to export/import orders to the JSON file
+ATM orders - odoo module

+Automated Transaction Mechanics

+Automatically creates a scheduled task to export/import orders to a json file